Skip to Content

 Fiverr, on the other hand, takes 20% of your earnings for every job you complete.
 Compare the platform fees of the best freelance sites, or better yet, take our quiz to determine the best freelance site for you.

-A freelance writer with an Upwork client will be charged 20% of his earnings per hour for service fees.
+A freelance writer with an Upwork client will be charged 20% of his hourly earnings for service fees.
 Let’s add that in.

 Freelance Rate Calculator - Platform Fees